Tallaringa Conservation Park bio-surveys

 Located on the fringe of the Great Victoria Desert, the Tallaringa Conservation Park is a vast wilderness of vegetated dunes and stony outcrops.
 The park is home to many important wildlife species brilliantly adapted to live in its arid environment.

-Working with the Department of Environment, Water and Natural Resources, and NT's Desert Wildlife Service, a team of Traditional Owners surveyed flora and fauna at 12 sites, six in the south-western corner and six in the northern section of the park.
+Working with the Department of Environment and Water, and NT's Desert Wildlife Service, a team of Traditional Owners surveyed flora and fauna at 12 sites, six in the south-western corner and six in the northern section of the park.

 The southern parts of Tallaringa received significant rain during May 2015 that created an abundance of native flowering annual plants and attracted bird species from across the region.